cdot/Squirrel/DEVELOPING.md

 `ui_theme' contains the name of the select jQuery UI theme `ui_scale' contains the UI scale set by the user to increase/decrease font size `ui_autosave' contains the user's preference for automatic saves

+These cookies are not passed to the server.